hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.11.0.html.md

 ### Performance Standbys On By Default

-If you flavor/license of Vault Enterprise supports Performance Standbys, they are on by default.
+If your flavor/license of Vault Enterprise supports Performance Standbys, they are on by default.
 You can disable this behavior per-node with the `disable_performance_standby` configuration flag.